 The fertility doctor will insert the Catheter via the cervix and inside your uterus.

 IVF stands for In Vitro Fertilization, which is a part of Assisted Reproductive Technology (ART).
 The IVF Process is about the procedure of fertilization through retrieved eggs, sperm, and then physically mixes an egg and sperm in an IVF laboratory.
-The embryos, aka fertilized eggs, then infiltrated to the uterus.
+The embryos, aka fertilized eggs, then infiltrated into the uterus.

 Another segment of ART is intrafallopian zygote transfer (ZIFT) and gamete intrafallopian transfer (GIFT).